 - KGTYPE: defines output grid type, which should always be 255. - IMDLTY: identifies the process ID for AWIPS. - DATSET: defines the prefix used for the output file name.
 Currently set to "WRFPRS".
+Note: the run scripts assume "WRFPRS" is used.

-The body of the wrf_cntrl.parm file is composed of a series of line pairs, for example:
+The body of the wrf_cntrl.parm file is composed of a series of line pairs similar to the following: